seanangio/my_blog/content/project/mtcars/index.md

 +++
 # Project title.
-title = "Supervised Learning: Exercise Classification"
+title = "Comparing Fuel Efficiency via Linear Regression"

 # Date this page was created.
-date = 2017-12-17T00:00:00
+date = 2017-11-23T00:00:00

 # Project summary to display on homepage.
-summary = "Exploring the effectiveness of different ML models to classify motion data into exercise categories"
+summary = "Using linear regression models to quantify the difference in fuel efficiency among automatic and manual transmission cars"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["caret", "ML"]
+tags = ["regression", "mtcars"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""